-When a sport officer or member completes a purchase with personal funds that is related to sport club activities, he or she may request a reimbursement from the sport club's RSS account.
-Sport club officers may request a reimbursement on behalf of their members.
+When a sport officer or member completes a purchase with personal funds that is related to sport club activities, they may request a reimbursement from the sport club's RSS account.
+Sport club executive officers will request reimbursement on behalf of their members.